zehdari/FoundationPoseROS2/README.md

 ```

 > [!NOTE]
 > Conda environment must be created with the correct Python version according to the ROS2 distribution to ensure compatibility.
-For example, use Python 3.8 for ROS2 Foxy and Python 3.10 for ROS2 Humble.
+For example, use Python 3.8 for ROS2 Foxy and Python 3.10 for ROS2 Humble (edit the build_all_conda.sh file).

 ## Run model-based demo